Hardball Tactics in Negotiation Definition & Examples

 Lowball Highball Tactic in Negotiation Example-2

-For example, imagine that you want to buy a woody chair.
-They negotiate with the seller, and the set price is 100RM; you might think it is unacceptable, so you say can I buy it for 20 RM because it does not seem that high?
-The seller might be shocked for a while, and after that, the seller might say,” 50RM, take it okay?”
+For example, imagine that you want to buy a wooden chair.
+They negotiate with the seller, and the set price is 100RM; you might think it is unacceptable, so you say Can I buy it for 20 RM, because it does not seem that high?
+The seller might be shocked for a while, and after that, the seller might say,” 50RM, take it, okay?”
 Finally, your goal has been achieved.

 Lowball Highball Tactic in Negotiation Example-3